The Equipment Maintenance & Transit Operation Center microgrid

 - Create a public-private partnership between Montgomery County and AlphaStruxure to design, build, finance, own, and operate the microgrid, using the County’s forward-thinking energy purchasing regulations

-- Deploy an on-site electrolyzer powered by solar and battery energy storage that will enable green hydrogen production to support FCEBs
+- Power an on-site electrolyzer powered by solar and battery energy storage that will enable hydrogen production to support FCEBs

-- Engineer the microgrid to interconnect to the utility while also retaining ability to operate in island mode, ensuring uninterrupted service during power disruptions and day-to-day energy that is sustainable and cost-effective
+- Engineer the microgrid to interconnect to the utility and sell back (net-meter) up to 2 MW while also retaining ability to operate in island mode, ensuring uninterrupted service during power disruptions and day-to-day energy that is cost-effective

 - Provide the solution at no upfront cost through a Energy as a Service agreement, ensuring predictable operating expenses and guaranteed performance for emissions reductions, resilience, reliability, and construction timelines